ClojureBridgeLondon/workshop-content-gitbook/simple-values/exercise-1-basic-arithmetic.md

 > #### Note::Convert Seconds back to Minutes & Seconds
-> Convert the workshop time elapsed fron seconds to minutes and seconds.
+> Convert the workshop time elapsed from seconds to minutes and seconds.
 > The minutes and the seconds should be separate numbers.
 >
 > `(quot x y)` will give you the whole number part of x divided by y.